greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/modules/diskquota.html.md

 ## <a id="topic_ndp_4wy_c3b"></a>Understanding How diskquota Monitors Disk Usage

-A single `diskquota` launcher process runs on the active Greenplum Database master node.
-The diskquota launcher process creates and launches a diskquota worker process on the master for each diskquota-enabled database.
+A single `diskquota` launcher process runs on the active Greenplum Database coordinator node.
+The diskquota launcher process creates and launches a diskquota worker process on the coordinator for each diskquota-enabled database.
 A worker process is responsible for monitoring the disk usage of tablespaces, schemas, and roles in the target database, and communicates with the Greenplum segments to obtain the sizes of active tables.
 The worker process also performs quota enforcement, placing tablespaces, schemas, or roles on a denylist when they reach their quota.

 When a query plan for a data-adding query is generated, and the tablespace, schema, or role into which data would be loaded is on the denylist, `diskquota` cancels the query before it starts executing, and reports an error message that the quota has been exceeded.